doridori/doridori.github.io/_posts/2021-11-08-Android-Architecture-Runtime.md

 In the 12 years I have been a professional Android developer I have seen some common examples of where complexity has been layered on top of some of these areas in the aim of making them easier to deal with on a day to day basis when often an _arguably_ simpler divergent approach has been overlooked.
 For some quick fire examples I would include here:

 - Test time OS level faking frameworks vs OS abstraction at build time
-- Complex lifecycle aware asyncronous view-level listeners as opposed to rendering immutable states
+- Complex lifecycle aware asynchronous view-level listeners as opposed to rendering immutable states
 - Complex 3rd party dependencies utilised for threading purposes as opposed to thread abstraction
 - Fragments vs thin views *cough*